beth-brennan/calorie-remover/README.md

 # Calorie Remover

-A Firefox extension hides calorie labels on the British food delivery website Deliveroo.
+A Firefox extension that hides calorie labels on the British food delivery website Deliveroo.

 ### About